kaleido-io/ent-eth-identity/docs/ent-eth-identity.md

 ### Hierarchical Deterministic (HD) Wallets

-HD Wallets **may** be used to managing large quantities of identities that have a one-to-one relationship with an ethereum account, such as employees within a company.
+HD Wallets **may** be used to manage large quantities of identities that have a one-to-one relationship with an ethereum account, such as employees within a company.
 An arbitrary number of accounts can be generated and distributed to employees, and all of these keys can be used to submit transactions through the application instances and nodes owned by that organization.

 In order for other participants in a network to validate an account is owned by an organizational identity, an organization **may** provide an off-chain network interface to validate an account using its HD Wallet.